Experience the world’s most luxurious way to vacation. Create a free account to view availability and rates.

 Visit the Cañada de la Virgen, a 40-acre archeological site originally habited by Otomí and Toltec Indians more than 1,000 years ago.
 Explore the site’s seven pyramids, spread out across four complexes, on a guided walking tour.

 Don't miss a soak in the public hot springs of La Gruta, which translates to “the grotto.”
-A 20-minute drive outside San Miguel de Allende, the hot spring are made up of open-air pools as well as a steamy grotto.
+A 20-minute drive outside San Miguel de Allende, the hot springs are made up of open-air pools as well as a steamy grotto.

 With a location in central Mexico and a high elevation (around 6,400 feet above sea level), San Miguel de Allende enjoys pleasant year-round weather.
 Average highs remain in the 70s all year long, while nights can be cooler in the high 40s and 50s.
 Summer is rainier than average, with occasional afternoon storms rolling in from June through September.
 The rest of the year is mostly dry.